Toy Soldiers (1991 film): Plot

-The students, under Billy's leadership, use their expertise in skirting authority to collect tactical information about the occupying forces, which Billy covertly brings to the authorities on the outside.
-They won't allow Billy to return, but with Parker's encouragement, he escapes and rejoins the students just in time to be counted, preventing the killing of Gould and four students in response.
+The students, under Billy's leadership, use their expertise in skirting authority to collect tactical information about the terrorists, which Billy covertly brings to the authorities on the outside.
+They bar him from returning, but he escapes with Parker's encouragement and rejoins the students just in time to be counted, preventing the killing of Gould and four students in response.

 Joey's father, New Jersey mob boss Albert Trotta, arranges for Joey to be released.
 Joey, contemptuous of his father, refuses to go.
 He overpowers a guard, steals a submachine gun and opens fire on another terrorist, but is killed in the exchange.
-Luis tries to impress upon Parker, who comes to retrieve the body, that it was an accident, but Albert takes revenge by having Enrique Cali killed in prison.
+Luis tries to impress upon Parker, who comes to retrieve the body, that it was an accident, but the grief-stricken Albert takes revenge by having Enrique Cali killed in prison.

 Knowing they must act before Luis can learn of his father's death, the authorities undertake a rescue mission.
-FBI Hostage Rescue Team personnel (trailed by Parker), supported by the Army and armed with the information provided by Billy, covertly infiltrate the school and begin taking out the terrorists.
+FBI Hostage Rescue Team personnel (trailed by Parker), supported by the army and armed with the information provided by Billy, infiltrate the school and begin taking out the terrorists.
 Meanwhile, Billy and his friends sabotage the remote control receiver for the detonator, overpower their guards and lead the students and Gould to a secret basement chamber.
-Overwhelmed by the assault, Luis takes Billy at gunpoint and holds him in Gould's office.
+Overwhelmed, Luis takes Billy at gunpoint and holds him in Gould's office.
 He presses the button on his gadget, but due to Billy's machinations only activates a toy airplane.
-Parker and commandos converge on Luis and Billy.
-Luis wounds Parker, but Billy elbows him in the abdomen, giving a commando the chance to shoot Luis, killing him.
+Parker and the commandos converge on Luis and Billy.
+Luis wounds Parker, but Billy elbows him in the abdomen, giving a commando the chance to shoot Luis in the head, killing him.

 With Parker's wound bandaged, he and Billy gain a better understanding of each other.
-In the end, the students are freed, the surviving terrorists are arrested and Billy joyously reunites with his friends.
+In the end, the students are freed, the surviving terrorists are arrested, and Billy joyously reunites with his friends.